ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/overview-extensions.markdown

 * Document extensions are data entities associated with documents.

-* Document extensions are stored separately from their parent documents and are referenced in the parent documents' meta-data.
+* Document extensions are stored separately to make sure that **modifying** an extension value (e.g. a counter or a time series entry) will not modify its parent document.

-  Separate storage ensures that most modifications of an extension don't change the parent document, thus reducing trips to the server and activation of tasks such as ETL that are triggered by document changes.
+* **Creating or deleting** an extension changes the parent documents' meta-data.
-   * Actions such as creating or deleting an extension do change the parent documents' meta-data.
+  This document change triggers trips to the server as well as tasks such as indexing, ETL, and External Replication.

 * In this page:
    * [The Document Extensions](../document-extensions/overview-extensions#the-document-extensions)